charlesbeacham/house_prices/README.md

 * housing.ipynb - Main notebook file containing the main analysis and conclusions.
 * train.csv - Training data used for the bulk of the analysis.
-* test.csv - Test set used to evaluate the final model.
 * environment.yml - List of packages used.
 * clean_data.py - File which transforms the training data and creates several files necessary for the app.
 * app.py - Code for the Streamlit app.